lammps/lammps/doc/src/compute_sna_atom.rst

 * twojmax = band limit for bispectrum components (non-negative integer)
 * R_1, R_2,... = list of cutoff radii, one for each type (distance units)
 * w_1, w_2,... = list of neighbor weights, one for each type
+* nx, ny, nz = number of grid points in x, y, and z directions (positive integer)
 * zero or more keyword/value pairs may be appended
 * keyword = *rmin0* or *switchflag* or *bzeroflag* or *quadraticflag* or *chem* or *bnormflag* or *wselfallflag* or *bikflag* or *switchinnerflag* or *sinner* or *dinner*